-In 2015, Georgia Gov. Nathan Deal signed the Transportation Funding Act (TFA) into law, which increased Georgia Department of Transportation’s (GDOT) funding and program projects by 50 percent.
-As a result, the state legislature of Georgia tasked GDOT with using the increased funding to deliver more projects and faster while maintaining current state employee levels.
+In 2015, Georgia Gov. Nathan Deal signed the Transportation Funding Act (TFA) into law, which increased the Georgia Department of Transportation’s (GDOT) funding and program projects by 50%.
+As a result, the state Legislature tasked GDOT with using the increased funding to deliver more projects and faster while maintaining current state employee levels.
 To address this challenge, GDOT selected Gresham Smith to manage its Traffic Operations and Safety program under a five-year, $25 million delivery-based program management contract.

 value of projects being delivered

 increase in GDOT's program budget in 2015